-With the hole saw, drill a hole in the bottom of the pumpkin.
+With the hole saw, you must first drill a hole in the bottom of the pumpkin.

-You’ll be attaching the 3 inch long pvc piece (#10) to this hole to make a ‘neck’ that will attach to the cross tee coupling on the body
+You’ll be attaching the (Head #2) PVC piece to this hole to make a ‘neck’ that will attach to the cross tee coupling on the body.

-To attach it, gather together the fiberglass resin (13) and the fiberglass cloth strips (14)
+To attach it, gather together the fiberglass resin (Body #3) and the fiberglass cloth strips.
+(Body #4)

-Pour the resin into a disposable cup (I poured about 1 1/8c)
+First, pour the resin into a disposable cup (I poured about 1 1/8c).

-Add the hardener.
+Next, add the hardener.
 Basically, just follow the directions on the can of resin of how many drops you’ll need for.
 Honestly, I just added about 40 or 50 drops (which is probably a little more than it needed, but I’m impatient) and it worked just fine.
-(FYI-The more drops you add, the faster it hardens)
+(FYI-The more drops you add, the faster it hardens).

-Stir it all up with a disposable spoon
+Now, stir it all up with a disposable spoon.

-Dip the fiberglass strips into the resin, completely saturating them
+After it is thoroughly stirred, dip the fiberglass strips into the resin, completely saturating them.

-Squeeze off any excess resin by sliding the strips through your fingers
+Now, squeeze off any excess resin by sliding the strips through your fingers.

-Make sure to leave at least 1 or 1 1/4 inchs of the tip of the PVC neck piece clear so that it can slide into the cross connector when attaching the head to the body
+Make sure to leave at least 1 or 1-1/4 inches of the tip of the PVC neck piece clear so that it can slide into the cross connector when attaching the head to the body.

 After it hardens, spray paint the neck black and add any touch-ups you need to the pumpkin with paint

 Now it is time to attach the neck to the body.
 First, push it into the cross connector.
 If you haven’t done so, make sure the light is attached to the conduit before connecting the head).
 The light should stick right up through the neck and into the head.